Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

 > [!WARNING]
 > Remember:
 > - **Base**: Who we are going to merge into
->      - This is  usually main branch or an enveiromental specific branch
+>      - This is  usually main branch or an environmental specific branch
 > - **Compare**: The changes to pull in
 >      - Compare is choosing a Head <ins>ref</ins>
 >      - This usually a bug or feature branch